hchiam/learning-osi/README.md

-# Learning the OSI modal
+# Learning the OSI model

 Just one of the things I'm learning. https://github.com/hchiam/learning